funatsufumiya/uvcrop_blender/README.md

 ![screenshot_uvcrop](./screenshot_uvcrop.png)

-Note: Currently UVCrop node is contained in [UVCrop.blend](./UVCrop.blend) file.
+Note: Currently UVCrop node is contained in [UVCrop.blend](./UVCrop.blend) file, as a node group of shader node.

 ## TODO